Fort Drum firefighters train on Remington Pond for cold-weather rescues

 |0

-This work, Fort Drum firefighters train on Remington Pond for cold-weather rescues [Image 5 of 5], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum firefighters train on Remington Pond for cold-weather rescues, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT